rollkit/lumen/README.md

 # EV-reth - Evolve Integration for Reth

-Lumen is a specialized integration layer that enables [Reth](https://github.com/paradigmxyz/reth) to work seamlessly with [Rollkit](https://rollkit.dev/), providing a custom payload builder that supports transaction submission via the Engine API.
+EV-reth is a specialized integration layer that enables [Reth](https://github.com/paradigmxyz/reth) to work seamlessly with Evolve, providing a custom payload builder that supports transaction submission via the Engine API.

 ## Overview